 Center for Diversity and Inclusiveness

-The Center for Diversity and Inclusiveness will cultivate a welcoming and safe space for all members of the Fitchburg State University community and support each person individually by recognizing and respecting all cultures, perspectives and experiences.
-Through programming and partnerships we will provide opportunities for acceptance, understanding and celebration.
+The Center for Diversity and Inclusiveness cultivates a welcoming and safe space for all members of the Fitchburg State University community and supports each person individually by recognizing and respecting all cultures, perspectives, and experiences.
+Through programming, mentorship, and dialogue we will provide opportunities for exploration, understanding, and celebration.

 We coordinate and maintain a campus-wide program that reflects the university's mission to support the development of the whole person by engaging students in an inclusive environment through the following: